KC-7/life-hacks-v2/README.md

 - All 4 divs are displayed in one row on large screens, 2 divs per row on medium screens and 1 div per row on small screens.

-- The div is styled with a decorative border, background colur etc. that is in line with the styling of the site.
+- The divs are styled with a decorative border, background colour etc. that is in line with the styling used in the rest of the website.

 <img style="display: inline; margin: 25px 20%;" src="readme-files/why-responsive.png" alt="Why Sign Up Section Responsive Design" width="60%" height="auto" title="Why Sign Up Section Responsive Design">